 From the photographs sent to me, I had seen a lot of the sacks that were being sent in with donations.
 I had a light bulb moment, especially since I use recycled bags in my production.
 I sent a team of my tailor and then my production manager to Kakuma, to train them on basic tailoring skills.
 It was challenging since I was working remotely with my team who also had to turn into trainers, but we had amazing results.
 We started with a simple bag that I named the Billy Bag after Bill Gates who is doing so much to tackle malaria in Africa.
 The bags are still being sold at the United Nations Commissary in Nairobi.

 Being a fashion designer, one of the most amazing things about this project was receiving letters from men and women thanking us for training them and updating us on how their acquired skills had changed their lives.
 One woman [in particular] said she had made enough money from selling her bags to send her three children to school.

 6. WHAT ARE SOME OF THE BIGGEST LESSONS YOU’VE LEARNED ABOUT ENTREPRENEURSHIP AND THE BUSINESS OF ACCESSORY DESIGN?

 I have learned many lessons over the years, one of them is to trust your gut feeling.
 I am extremely naive and I am constantly giving people the benefit of the doubt and that often comes back to bite me.
 [Secondly], you have to make sacrifices.
-When you become an entrepreneur, you take on the responsibility of providing for your employees [and] that means ensuring they are paid on time.
+When you become an entrepreneur owning such a fashion house, you take on the responsibility of providing for your employees [and] that means ensuring they are paid on time.